OpenTranslationBible/open-bible/en-GB/65.Jude/md/jude-01.md

 that they told you, “In the last times there will be scoffers following their own ungodly desires.”

 ## Jude 1:19
-These are the ones who cause divisions, worldly-minded, devoid of the Spirit.
+These are the ones who create divisions, focused on worldly matters, lacking the Spirit.

 ## Jude 1:20
 But you, beloved, by building yourselves up in your most holy faith, praying in the Holy Spirit,